ensunpak/ProgrammingAssignment3/CodeBook.md

 ### Separate independent tidy dataset was created with mean calculated for each activity and subject
 1. New object combine2 created as a subset from combined.std.mean with mean computed using group by activity and subject *Resultant dimension: 180 rows x 88 columns*
+2. Export this dataset to a text file called "tidied_subset.txt"